 KfW IPEX-Bank’s Taxonomy-eligible business in 2021

 The EU Taxonomy reporting requirements arise from Regulation (EU) 2020/852 (“EU Taxonomy”) and Delegated Regulation EU 2021/2178, which defines Art.
 8 of the EU Taxonomy Regulation.
-KfW IPEX-Bank is therefore obliged to include information in its non-financial statement on how and to what extent its business activities are to be classified as environmentally sustainable (“taxonomy-eligible”) economic activities in accordance with the EU Taxonomy.
+They oblige KfW IPEX-Bank to include information in its non-financial statement on how and to what extent its business activities are to be classified as environmentally sustainable (“taxonomy-eligible”) economic activities in accordance with the EU Taxonomy.

 Importance of the EU Taxonomy for KfW IPEX-Bank